WFCD/WFinfo/README.md

 The Equipment window allows you to look at each prime equipment and its parts.
 It shows how much each costs currently on warframe.market, and also shows how much it will cost to purchase a whole set of equipment.
 You also can mark items that you own, and it will adjust the total cost to only the remaining items.

 ##### Note: For both of these info panels, there are several sorting options that allow you to find what is best for you.
 Also they have grouping features that allow you to see and sort all relics, or to only sort from one era, i.e. Lith.

-# Usage

-1. Download the latest release from [latest release](https://github.com/random-facades/WFInfo/releases).
-1. Run the .exe file.
-1. Configure by clicking the cog icon in the lower right.
-1. Press the hotkey on a fissure mission's reward screen (Or wait if set to auto)
-1. An overlay will appear or a second window will appear with the info.

 # Will I get Banned?